 However, if you have been injured enough to seek medical help, take time off and are experiencing uncertainties about when you might return to work or what type of treatment you will need, you require the services of an experienced Los Angeles work injury lawyer who will remain on your side and ensure that your legal rights are protected every step of the way.
 You need a work injury attorney who is also a skilled negotiator and can help you secure a settlement that will provide the maximum possible compensation for your injuries, damages and losses.
 Workers' compensation will not compensate you for all lost wages, loss of earning capacity, rehabilitation costs or pain and suffering.
 This could make a significant difference in a case where a worker has suffered a catastrophic or career-ending injury.

 The experienced Los Angeles work injury lawyers at Greenberg & Ruby have a long and successful track record of helping injured workers secure the settlement they need and rightfully deserve.
 It is also important to get a work injury lawyer early on in the process so he or she can start compiling crucial evidence in your case, which is necessary to strengthen your claim and put you in a position to receive fair and full compensation for your losses.
-Call us today at (323) 782-0535 for a free, comprehensive and confidential consultation.
+Call them today at (323) 782-0535 for a free, comprehensive and confidential consultation.